Around 60 dead in clashes in Central African Republic

 The new transitional government's failure to stem the violence has prompted the U.N.
 Security Council to consider intervening to restore order.

 The Seleka fighters retaliated against Christian civilians in the village, witnesses said.
-Seleka gunmen, many of them from neighbouring Chad and Sudan, have repeatedly been accused of desecrating churches and terrorising Christian communities.
+Seleka gunmen, many of them from neighboring Chad and Sudan, have repeatedly been accused of desecrating churches and terrorizing Christian communities.

 "We're waiting for reinforcements in order to go there but the different accounts we've gathered from survivors coming from Gaga lead us to believe there are over 60 dead," said Judicael Kama, a gendarme in the nearby town of Yaloke.